Tuesday, May 21, 2019

 "The original Scriptures were not written in English.
 Nor were they written in modern Greek.
 They were written in ancient Greek and Latin.
 And they were written by Catholics who were simply writing down Catholic Doctrine.
 The same Doctrine which Jesus Christ passed down."

-The original New Testament was not composed in Latin.
-The Vulgate was a translation of the original manuscripts, and not without textual defects.
-Moreover, it is not as though the overwhelming majority of New Testament scholars who know Koine Greek would affirm the perpetual virginity of Mary.
+The original New Testament was not composed in Latin, but Koine Greek.
+The Vulgate was a translation of the original manuscripts, and textually deficient.
+Moreover, it is not as though the overwhelming majority of New Testament scholars who know this type of Greek would affirm the perpetual virginity of Mary.
 They will merely say that it is possible that she was.

 "You're reading the New Testament in modern English 2000 years removed from the ancient Jewish culture which gave birth to the Christian faith."